Twitter Cards increase blog traffic dramatically

 Now, when you click the image in this Tweet, it links directly to the original post.
 In today’s Facebook one-click world, this is an absolute winner and a way to leverage more visitors to your blog or website.

-Because these Tweets rely on Twitter for content delivery, I am not 100% sure how my embedded examples above will show up on this post, as because they are scripts, they may or may not work as well as on a Twitter feed.
+Because these Tweets rely on Twitter for content delivery, I am not 100% sure how my embedded examples above will show up on this post, as because they are scripts, they will reproduce differently depending on the device you are using.

-When they work, they are fantastic and attract far greater engagement, but they are sometimes a little unpredictable, and as I have sometimes noticed, a Tweet can work, or not, on different devices.
+Twitter Cards are fantastic and attract far greater click-through rates and enhance engagement, but they are sometimes a little unpredictable, as I have sometimes noticed on different devices.

-For example, while a Tweet will work on my laptop, the exact same Tweet with the Twitter Card image on my iPad or phone, may not.
+For example, while a Tweet will work on my laptop, the exact same Tweet with the Twitter Card image on my iPad or phone, may not render instantly.

-It can also sometimes take Twitter Cards a minute or two to render an image after posting.
+It can sometimes take Twitter Cards a minute or two to render an image after posting.

 So occasionally, a Twitter Card tweet will have a grey box instead of an image.
 If you refresh your browser after a couple of minutes the image usually appears, however.

-So, are Twitter Cards worth implementing on your blog or website?
+Are Twitter Cards worth implementing on your blog?

 Yes definitely, but understand that they are not always absolutely perfect.

-The one-click function of Twitter Cards is a huge advantage though, and if only for this reason, it is well worth adding Twitter Cards functionality to your blog to increase traffic to your site.
+The one-click function of Twitter Cards, especially in retweets, is a huge advantage and if only for this reason, it is well worth adding Twitter Cards functionality to your blog to increase traffic to your site.